weekmo/Tractography/README.md

 # Tractograpy

-## It is a module deals withe Brain Bundles
+## It is a module deals with Brain Bundles

 It includes functions to read/write, visualise and register bundles
 ### "It's always preferred to use source code!"